maxhoesel-ansible/ansible-collection-smallstep/roles/step_acme_cert/README.md

 This role uses `step-cli` to request and save a certificate from the configured CA, before setting up a renewal service using `step-cli ca renew`s `--daemon` mode.

+Note that this is not the only way to use ACME with step-ca!
+You can also configure a traditional ACME client such as certbot, Caddy or acme.sh to talk to step-ca.
+[This post](https://smallstep.com/blog/private-acme-server/) shows some examples, you can use other Ansible content to automate this.
+The advantage of the `step` method is that no additional tools are required.

 ## Requirements

 - The following distributions are currently supported: